Jio Financial listing 'a mini bonus' for RIL shareholders, says Mukesh Ambani

-The listing of Jio Financial Services Limited (JFSL), the demerged financial division of Reliance Industries Ltd, is equivalent to a mini bonus for our long-term investors, RIL Chairman and Managing Director Mukesh Ambani said while addressing shareholders at the 46th annual general meeting (AGM) of the company.
+The listing of Jio Financial Services Limited (JFSL), the demerged financial division of Reliance Industries Ltd, is equivalent to a mini bonus for our long-term investors, RIL Chairman and Managing Director Mukesh Ambani said while addressing shareholders at the 46th annual general meeting (AGM) of the company on Monday.

 Every shareholder of Reliance has received shares in JFSL on a 1:1 basis following the recent demerger of the financial services business, Ambani said.